ntustison/Histograms/Text/intro.md

-subsequently appropriated for brain tissue segmentation in T1-weighted MRI [@Vannier:1985aa], a GMM is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations within image neighborhoods using the expectation-maximization algorithm.
-Initialization for this particular application is in the form of k-means clustering which, itself, is initialized automatically using evenly spaced cluster centers---similar to linear binning without the reference distribution.
+subsequently appropriated for brain tissue segmentation in T1-weighted MRI [@Vannier:1985aa], a GMM is used to model the intensity clusters of the histogram with class modulation in the form of probabilistic voxelwise label considerations within image neighborhoods [@Besag:1986aa] using the expectation-maximization algorithm [@Dempster:1977aa].
+Initialization for this particular application is in the form of k-means clustering which, itself, is initialized automatically using evenly spaced cluster centers---similar to linear binning.
 This has a number of advantages in that it accommodates MR intensity nonlinearities, like k-means, but in contrast to k-means and the other algorithms outlined, does not use hard intensity thresholds for distinguishing class labels.
-However, as we will demonstrate, this algorithm is also flawed in that it implicitly assumes, incorrectly, that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize class labeling.
+However, as we will demonstrate, this algorithm is also flawed in that it implicitly assumes, incorrectly, that meaningful structure is found, and can be adequately characterized, within the associated image histogram in order to optimize a multi-class labeling.

-Additionally, many of these segmentation algorithms use the N4 bias correction preprocessing algorithm [@Tustison:2010ac] to mitigate MR intensity inhomogeneity artefacts which is an extension of the popular nonparametric nonuniform intensity normalization (N3) algorithm [@Sled:1998aa].
+Additionally, many of these segmentation algorithms use N4 bias correction [@Tustison:2010ac], an extension of the nonuniform intensity normalization (N3) algorithm [@Sled:1998aa],  to mitigate MR intensity inhomogeneity artefacts.
 Interestingly, N3/N4 also iteratively optimizes towards a final solution using information from both the histogram and image domains.
-Based on the intuition that the bias field acts as a smoothing convolution operation on the original image intensity histogram, N3/N4 optimizes a nonlinear intensity mapping, based on histogram deconvolution, which smoothly varies across the image.
-This nonlinear mapping sharpens the histogram peaks which presumably correspond to tissue types.
-While such assumptions are appropriate for the domain in which N3/N4 was developed (i.e., T1-weighted brain tissue segmentation) and while it is assumed that the enforcement of low-frequency modulation of the intensity mapping prevents new image features from being generated, it is not clear what effects N4 parameter choices have on the final segmentation solution, particularly for those algorithms that are limited to intensity-only considerations.
+Based on the intuition that the bias field acts as a smoothing convolution operation on the original image intensity histogram, N3/N4 optimizes a nonlinear (i.e., deformable) intensity mapping, based on histogram deconvolution.
+This nonlinear mapping is constrained such that its effects smoothly vary across the image.
+Additionally, due to the deconvolution operation, this nonlinear mapping sharpens the histogram peaks which presumably correspond to tissue types.
+While such assumptions are appropriate for the domain in which N3/N4 was developed (i.e., T1-weighted brain tissue segmentation) and while it is assumed that the enforcement of low-frequency modulation of the intensity mapping prevents new image features from being generated, it is not clear what effects N4 parameter choices have on the final segmentation solution, particularly for those algorithms that are limited to intensity-only considerations and not robust to the aforementioned MR intensity nonlinearities.

 ## Motivation for current study

-All these methods can be described in terms of the intensity histogram.
-Investigating the assumptions outlined above, particularly those associated with the nonlinear intensity mappings due to both the MR acquisition and inhomogeneity mitigation preprocessing, we became concerned by the susceptibility of the histogram structure to such variations and the potential effects on current clinical measures of interest (e.g., ventilation defect percentage) derived from these algorithms.
-Figure \ref{fig:motivation} provides a visualization representing some of the structural changes that we observed when simulating these nonlinear mappings.
-It is important to notice that even relatively small alterations in the image intensities can have significant effects on the histogram even though a visual, clinically-based assessment of the image can be unchanged.

 \begin{figure}[!h]
   \centering